 Undergraduate and graduate courses are taught on the quarter system, with each course carrying five hours of college credit.
 Students normally enroll in three courses each quarter, spending 15 to 20 hours per week in class and at least 15 to 20 hours per week working on assignments outside class.
 The normal academic year includes three quarters.
 Students may enroll in the summer quarter as well; however, course offerings may be limited.

 Once you have applied, a team of admission advisers is available to assist you and answer questions about financial aid and scholarships.
-Transfer evaluators are available to address questions regarding transfer credit.
+Transfer advisers are available to address questions regarding transfer credit.

-Upon acceptance, transfer students work with transfer evaluators in the admission department to determine how earned college credit may apply toward degree requirements at SCAD and to register for first-quarter classes.
-Transfer students are assigned a student success adviser and a faculty adviser appropriate to their chosen major.
+Upon acceptance, transfer students work with transfer advisers in the admission department to determine how earned college credit may apply toward degree requirements at SCAD and to register for first-quarter classes.
+Enrolled transfer students are assigned a student success adviser and a faculty adviser appropriate to their chosen major.
 They are required to meet with their student success adviser their first quarter of enrollment and once a year thereafter.
 Transfer students also should meet with their faculty adviser on a quarterly basis.

 Living in university residence halls gives students the opportunity to experience personal growth and form lasting friendships.
 SCAD's residential communities celebrate diversity and foster educational, social, emotional, intellectual and cultural development.
 Students are not required to reside in SCAD housing; however, SCAD scholarship amounts for undergraduate students vary according to the students' choice of residing in SCAD housing or residing off campus.

-Daily tours are offered Monday through Saturday in Savannah and Atlanta, and Monday through Friday in Hong Kong.
+The best way to learn more about SCAD is to visit!
+Daily tours are offered Monday through Saturday in Savannah and Atlanta, and Monday through Friday and select Saturdays in Hong Kong.
 SCAD Days are offered throughout the year.
 During these special visitation days you may take a tour, learn about the admission process, and meet with admission advisers, faculty, and other prospective students.